daytodaydev/notes/docs/_posts/2025-09-21-julia-jump-vs-linopy.md

 Linopy [benchmarking page](https://linopy.readthedocs.io/en/latest/benchmark.html) claims that Julia has better performance in terms of solution time.

-I've compared solution of capacity expansion model in Jump and Linopy.
+I compared solution of capacity expansion model in Jump and Linopy.

 Code for the model is taken from this [course](https://github.com/Power-Systems-Optimization-Course/power-systems-optimization/blob/master/Notebooks/03-Basic-Capacity-Expansion.ipynb).

-I've extended demand to 30 years to increase the number of parameters of the model and size of the data.
+I extended the demand forecast to 30 years to increase the number of parameters of the model and the size of the data.

 # Here are results